Ancient Imitations of Roman Coins of the Period of Constantine (307-337)

 Prototype: VOT/XX in wreath, DOMINORVM NOSTRORVM around

 an unlisted prototype, a combination of Lyon elements.
 An obverse legend of 319-320 and a reverse legend of 320 and VOT XX of 321 for Constantine.
-Reverse legend also used 323-4.
+The reverse legend is also used 323-4.

 This reverse type is common.
 The coin reminds me of Crispus, but he did not issue a vota piece with XX.